fss1/ntp_checker/README.md

 `# ntp-wait -v`
 `Waiting for ntpd to synchronize... ntpd is not running!`

-if ntpd is not running ntp-wait returns immediately
+if ntpd is not running ntp-wait returns immediately.
+When first used in the script -v is added to print to the terminal.
+Subsequent use drops the verbose switch.

 # Timewatch 2